Also available in: 繁體中文 简体中文 한국어

-The city was an important transit point for goods starting in the 12th century.
+Honfleur France was an important transit point for goods starting in the 12th century.
 It was a crucial stop for items transiting from the sea and then on to England.
 The lovely port attests to the city’s seafaring past.
 The port and harbor are now home to numerous restaurants and shops, making it the ideal spot to grab lunch and do some relaxing afternoon shopping.

-Prepare your visit to Honfleur
+Plan your visit to Honfleur France

-When to visit Honfleur
+When to visit Honfleur France

-How long is needed to visit Honfleur
+How long is needed to visit Honfleur France

-What should I wear to visit Honfleur
+What should I wear to visit Honfleur France

-What is there to see in Honfleur
+What is there to see in Honfleur France

-“Le Vieux Bassin” is the name given to the port of Honfleur.
+“Le Vieux Bassin” is the name given to the port of Honfleur France.
 A typical Norman port, it was built in 1681.
 It’s the city’s top must-see attraction.
 The picturesque buildings that line the port, with their narrow facades and slate roofs, are listed as historical monuments.
 The port is particularly lovely after nightfall, when the houses are reflected in the water.

-Saint Catherine’s Church is one of the city’s major monuments.
+This church is one of the city’s major monuments.
 Built in the 15th century, the church is made entirely of wood.
 The impressive structure is the largest wooden church in France.
 This was possible thanks to the town’s shipbuilding know-how and skilled woodworkers.
 The bell tower, which is separate from the church, is made of oak and also a must-see!